 To transmit a letter, the appropriate key on the communicator was depressed and the handle of the generator was turned.
 A number of pulses corresponding to the selected letter was transmitted over the telegraph wire to the indicator of the receiving station and the needle rotated to indicate the received letter.

 The Wheatstone ABC telegraph system was patented in 1858.

 Wheatstone ABC telegraphs were used in Victoria in areas where the amount of telegraph traffic did not justify the employment of an operator.
 They were also used on private lines such as that between the Melbourne 'Argus' newspaper office and the reporters' gallery in Victorian Parliament House.

 Circular instrument with a brass case and a white dial.
 Dial is marked with the letters of the alphabet around its periphery.
 Inside the ring of letters is ring of numbers.
 A pointer pivoted in the centre of the dial can move to indicate a particular letter or number.
 The pointer is mounted on a wire coil which can rotate between the poles of a magnet mounted on the back of the instrument.
-The instrument is mounted on the sloping front of a hollow wooden rectangular case.
-Four brass screw terminals are located on the vertical back of the case, together with a pivoted vertical brass strip which can be moved to make or break connections between two of the terminals.
+The instrument would normally have been set into the sloping front of a wooden base.

 Type of item